Kasongo Musenga: Personal life

 Musenga's parents are committed Catholics although they are both from different ethnic groups: Professeur Kasongo Munganga (his father) is a Luba from Katanda Territory while his multilingual mother, Antoinette Mbwaki, is from Kisantu in Kongo Central.
 He married Nicole Ntumba in 2000, making him the father of four.

 Career

 Musenga's diplomatic career began in May 2000 when he was posted to the embassy of the Democratic Republic of Congo in India where he served until his appointment as the Extraordinary and Plenipotentiary Ambassador of the Democratic Republic of Congo to the Arab Republic of Egypt in 2022.

 Temporary at the Congolese Embassy in India 2000 - 2003

 Musenga's first posting was in 2000, when the Minister of Foreign Affairs of the Democratic Republic of the Congo) deployed him as a temp at AMBARDC New Delhi, India.
-Two years later, he was hired in the Public Service and assigned to Foreign Affairs Ministry (Order Nº CAB.MIN/FP/MJ/kit/181/2002 of May 8, 2002 On Admission Sub-status and Appointment of Public Service Career Agents of the State of Different Ministries), hence the starting point of his diplomatic career.
+Two years later, he was hired in the Public Service and assigned to the Foreign Affairs Ministry (Order Nº CAB.MIN/FP/MJ/kit/181/2002 of May 8, 2002 On Admission Sub-status and Appointment of Public Service Career Agents of the State of Different Ministries), hence the starting point of his diplomatic career.